pachterlab/kallisto/faq.md

 No. Building indices with __kallisto index__ will be faster in practice than downloading index files.
 For example, the __kallisto__ index for the human transcriptome takes between 5--10 minutes to build on a standard desktop or laptop.
 We are distributing transcriptome fasta files for model organisms [here](http://bio.math.berkeley.edu/kallisto/transcriptomes/).

+- My RNA-Seq was prepared with a stranded library.
+Is there a special option I need to use with kallisto?

+No.

 - Do you know how I should pick the k-mer length to use?

 Yes.
 There is a technical condition on the target de Bruijn graph that must be met, namely that the girth should be greater than k (we will soon provide a tool for this calculation with __kallisto__ but it is not yet ready).
 Subject to satisfying that girth condition, it is best to choose the smallest possible k-mer length as that increases robustness to error.
 Larger k-mer lengths lead to faster run times but since that is not an issue with kallisto.